I LOVED THE SHOW. kAWAII ENDING. DEVELOPED CHRACTERS. wOULD RECCOMEND. SCARY AT TIMES TOO. ITS SIMILAR TO THE ANIME ANOTHER. THOUGH, IT ISNT GORY...

 Despite my better objective judgment, being super disappointed at this series’ missed potential means I’m holding something of a grudge.
 I was expecting more of a horror story and less of a romance, and I received the exact opposite.
 Not only that, even during the few horror segments/moments the series has during Episodes 1 [Last scene], Episode 3, and Episodes 8-12 the series seems to radiate that, as a whole, the script-writers, directors, and animators of Dusk Maiden of Amnesia didn’t really want to have any horror segments at all.
 The series never breaks “the line” that is convention and really makes viewers sweat.
 Why?
 Every instance of horror ends up being tied into the series’ ongoing melodramatic interactions...which center exclusively around Teiichi.
 Can Teiichi find it in himself to trust that Yuuko isn’t an evil haunting spirit in Episode 3.
 Can Teiichi find it in himself to confess his feelings to Yuuko so she remembers him in Episode 8.
 Can Teiichi find it in himself to face and experience and accept Yuuko’s dark past in Episodes 9/10/11.
 It’s all still high-quality and enjoyable, but I’m using hyperbole here to get across a point: not every conflict is supposed to have a convenient resolution.
 Making difficult choices is the basis for any great story and especially love stories.
 Was this is a fault of script writing or pacing?
 Possibly, but considering the series does have a number of moments of ingenuity I attribute this more to an unwillingness to break convention.
 All instance of horror end up being downplayed when they should have instead been played up.
 Yandere-like instances of jealousy shouldn’t be settled as misunderstandings.
 Love driving Yuuko to her dark creepy/haunty side shouldn’t be what ultimately breaks her from her dark side.
 As a ghost who can’t be seen by anyone except Teiichi, she can cause some serious damage if she were to decide to haunt Teiichi- but this threat never materializes.
 All suspense foreshadowed in earlier segments of the story shouldn’t amount to being mere catalysts to tease viewers with further romance and half-baked dramatics.
 Viewers deserve better than being led on like that.
 The story shouldn’t wallow in what’s already been done in other romances like Angel Beats.
 Instead, it should strive to be better than the best out there.
 Be more brutal, or more twisted, or even more dramatic, or more satirical.
 Why have any hint of horror at all if the series is going to lean more towards comedy anyways?
 The reverse is also true.

 One honest dilemma that was on the top of my head the entire time during this series is one of Necrophilia.
 Discovering Yuuko’s body in the basement of the building, and falling in love with her ghost form…Shouldn’t that raise some natural questions?
 If Teiichi truly wanted to “love” Yuuko than how would they have sex?
 Surely that must have crossed his mind with all the innuendo flying around.
 This dilemma never once mentioned given that the series barely allows for a single kiss or holding hands—fate forbid an actual romance.
 But groping and voyeurism [both forms of sexual assault even if accidental] are fine.
 Or even more basic- how about the age-old dilemma of loving someone who is undead or immortal?
 Can such entities or spirits even truly love humans given that they are innately unnatural?
 The entire series does, admittedly, play around with some aspects of Yuuko being a ghost- but only just.
 Beyond having a grisly past, Yuuko is very much human.
 Even her “dark” side that she supposedly threw her bad traits onto when her personality split still holds on to reason and is revealed to be acting in a very rational way given she is forced to live with horrible memories while the “light” side of her goes scott-free.
 Does the shrine Yuuko’s is discovered at have any unexplained quality?
 Where is all the adult supervision throughout the series?
 Why is Yuuko the only ghost in the series?
 Why are there only like five or six characters in this entire story?
-I’m mentioning these questions to be a smartass, but to highlight just how far this show could have gone in exploring new ideas surrounding love or horror.
+I’m mentioning these questions not to be a smartass, but to highlight just how far this show could have gone in exploring new ideas surrounding love or horror.
 Again, I really don’t like holding things against series for what they didn’t do—because Dusk Maiden of Amnesia is still a very enjoyable watch—but I hate the feeling of lost potential and being let down.
 I'd assume the same is true for other viewers too.

 In hindsight, I think it’s more accurate to say this series was premised towards the Clannad or Angel Beats crowd rather than the Another or Higurashi crowd.
 At least to me, there really isn’t much of a sense of danger past the first episode that Teiichi’s reckless meandering with a specter could result in his physical endangerment.
 To my recollection, there were precisely three moments in the entire series where Teiichi seemed to be in any kind of real danger: the end of Episode 1 where Yuuko’s dark side is first introduced, the end of Episode 7 where Dark Yuuko breaks Yuuko’s conscious and causes her to lash out at Teiichi and attempt to hurt him, and the final Episode 11 where Dark Yuuko has a final confrontation with Teiichi who wants bring Yuuko inner peace.
 (How about threatening Teiichi’s sanity by experiencing Yuuko’s traumatic death through her body?)
 There’s a one-shot side conflict of sorts encompassing Episode 6 and most of Episode 7 centering around paranoia of Yuuko created from a female student named Yuuko Kirishima, who has a grudge against Yuuko that’s never mentioned before in the story nor after…surrounding the fact that they both have the same name.
 I don’t even know why it was included except as a side arc that may have been picked out-of-context from the manga.
 The entire ordeal fell flat on me.
 Besides these irredeemable episodes, [6/7] each of those stated situations was an intuitive opportunity for legitimate tension and development.
 Alas, such ideas only are teased and never explored- but even their presence as potential plot threads is very satisfying to see during the course of this series.